-- 1. The Appointing Authority or designee with the responsibility of granting sick leave will monitor sick leave usage and identify any detectable patterns or concerns related to sick leave usage.
-If concerns are identified, the matter will be referred to the Chief Human Resources Officer for further investigation. - 2.
-The Chief Human Resources Officer will review the patterns or concerns related to sick leave usage identified by the Appointing Authority.
+1. The Appointing Authority or designee with the responsibility of granting sick leave will monitor sick leave usage and identify any detectable patterns or concerns related to sick leave usage.
+If concerns are identified, the matter will be referred to the Chief Human Resources Officer for further investigation.

+2. The Chief Human Resources Officer will review the patterns or concerns related to sick leave usage identified by the Appointing Authority.
 Any known mitigating circumstances will be identified.
-Mitigating factors include, but are not limited to, leave taken under FMLA, medical/dental procedures or miscoded hours. - 3.
-As appropriate, the Chief Human Resources Officer may initiate an investigation or inquiry into the use of sick leave, which may include a discussion with the employee. - 4.
-After the investigation, the Chief Human Resources Officer will determine if there is reason to believe that the employee is abusing or misusing their sick leave accrual benefits.
+Mitigating factors include, but are not limited to, leave taken under FMLA, medical/dental procedures or miscoded hours.

+3. As appropriate, the Chief Human Resources Officer may initiate an investigation or inquiry into the use of sick leave, which may include a discussion with the employee.

+4. After the investigation, the Chief Human Resources Officer will determine if there is reason to believe that the employee is abusing or misusing their sick leave accrual benefits.

+These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".

-If an abuse of sick leave is confirmed by the investigation, the employee will be informed in writing of the patterns and specific concerns identified.
+5. If an abuse of sick leave is confirmed by the investigation, the employee will be informed in writing of the patterns and specific concerns identified.
 The employee may be required to provide medical documentation for any subsequent use of sick leave, for a determined period of time.
 The employee will be advised that his or her sick leave usage will continue to be monitored, and that continued absences that are not properly excused or protected may result in disciplinary action up to and including termination.

-6. If there is no evidence that the sick lea ave is l being a abused, tl he employ /ee will be inform ned.
+6. If there is no evidence that the sick leave is being abused, the employee will be informed.